-Physical Risks - Acute: More frequent weather events that may be due to climate change increase the acute physical risk to Toronto Pearson, including lost aeronautical and non-aeronautical revenues from increased flight cancellations; interruptions to normal operations as a result of, for example, power outages and flooding; higher operating costs such as snow removal and comfort heating and cooling; higher insurance costs arising from damage to infrastructure and equipment; and increased workplace injuries as a result of, for example, high winds, lightning, or icy surfaces.
+Physical Risks - Acute: More frequent weather events that may be due to climate change increase the acute physical risk to Toronto Pearson, including lost aeronautical and non-aeronautical revenues from increased flight cancellations; interruptions to normal operations as a result of, for example, power outages and flooding; higher operating costs such as snow removal and comfort heating and cooling; higher insurance costs arising from damage to infrastructure and equipment; and increased working restrictions and workplace injuries, including as a result of extreme hot and cold temperatures, high winds, lightning, or icy surfaces.

-Physical Risks - Chronic: Chronic physical risks due to climate change may include sustained higher temperatures, which make it more difficult for planes to take off.
+Physical Risks - Chronic: Chronic physical risks due to climate change may include sustained higher temperatures or greater variations in daily temperatures, which make it more difficult for planes to take off.
 This could result in periods of time when take-offs are suspended, thereby reducing the capacity of Toronto Pearson, and in turn, reducing aeronautical and non-aeronautical revenues.